exonum/exonum-doc/src/get-started/create-service.md

 Rust crates have the [`src/lib.rs`][lib.rs] file as the default entry point.
 In our case, this is where we are going to place the service code.
-Let’s start from importing crates with necessary types:
+Let’s start with importing crates with necessary types:

 ```rust
 extern crate serde;